Goitre | tenga

 • pain in the area of your thyroid.

-If you are unsure how long the goitre or neck lump has been present, looking back at old photos might help.
+If you’re not sure how long the goitre or neck lump has been there, looking back at old photos might help.

 Depending on the cause of the goitre, you may make the correct amount of hormones (euthyroid), or have an overactive thyroid (hyperthyroidism) or an underactive thyroid (hypothyroidism).